albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 ## Which tool/vendor should we use?

-I like to use [Google trends](https://trends.google.com/trends/explore?q=Prometheus,Datadog,StatsD,New%20Relic,JMX) to get a feel about their popularity, as shown next.
+I like to use [Google trends](https://trends.google.com/trends/explore?q=Prometheus,Datadog,StatsD,New%20Relic,JMX) to get a feel about the popularity of the different technologies, as shown next.

 {% include custom/note.html details="The following result is very skewed as some of these names have different meanings.
 For example, <em>Prometheus</em> is the name of a <a href='https://prometheus.io/'>monitoring and analysis tool</a>, and also the name of a <a href='https://en.wikipedia.org/wiki/Prometheus'>Greek God</a>, and there is a <a href='https://en.wikipedia.org/wiki/Prometheus_(2012_film)'>movie</a> with that name too." %}

 ![Metrics-Vendors-Trends.png]({{ '/assets/images/Metrics-Vendors-Trends.png' | absolute_url }})

 **I have little experience in this field**, and only used Prometheus with [Grafana](https://grafana.com/) as the visualisation tool.
-Prometheus seems to be very popular in this field, irrespective from the Google trends results shown above.
+Prometheus seems to be very popular in this field, irrespective from the skewed Google trends results, shown above.
 This is an open-source project and that joined the [Cloud Native Computing Foundation](https://www.cncf.io/) in 2016 as the second hosted project, after [Kubernetes](https://kubernetes.io/) ([reference](https://prometheus.io/docs/introduction/overview/)).
+Furthermore, [Prometheus is marked as trial on the ThoughtWorks technology radar](https://www.thoughtworks.com/radar/tools/prometheus), which indicates that it is worth investing in this tool.

+{% include custom/note.html details="By no means I am saying that Prometheus is the best tool available for this job.
+I picked Prometheus because this is an open source project and I can easily spin an instance up using docker and docker compose." %}

 Each vendor has its own API and switching to a different vendor may be quite a daunting task as we need to redo all metrics code to fit the new vendor's API.
 An alternative solution is to use a facade, such as Micrometer, to standardise the interaction between our application and the vendor we picked.
 Switching from one vendor to another should be a seamless thing, at least from the application point of view.